WHICH PREMIUM CREDIT CARD IS THE BEST?

 Bonus Points and Multipliers

-The advertised bonuses of each card are similar, with American Express and Citi at 80,000, Captial One at 75,000, and Chase at 60,000.
-If you’re looking at the Amex Platinum card, though, I would encourage patience until you find an increased sign-up bonus offer.
+The advertised bonuses of each card are similar, with American Express at 80,000, Captial One at 75,000, Chase at 60,000, Citi at 75,000 and Bilt at 50,000.
+If you’re looking at the Amex Platinum card, though, I would encourage patience until you find an increased sign up bonus offer.
 I’ve seen it as high as 175,000.
+At the time of updating this article, Chase boasted an elevated offer of 125,000.

 While the Amex sign up bonus can set them well above the others, the card fails to stand up to the others with ongoing use.
 Amex offers only 1x points on purchases not booked through Amex Travel.
-Compare that to the Chase Sapphire Reserve, which earns 4x points on hotels and flights booked directly and 3x points at restaurants, The Citi Strata Elite which earns 3x-6x points at restaurants and 1.5x points on everything else, and the Capital One Venture X, which earns 2x points on everything.
+Compare that to the Chase Sapphire Reserve, which earns 4x points on hotels and flights (8x if booked through Chase Travel), 3x points at restaurants, and 5x points on Lyft; the Capital One Venture X and Bilt Palladium, which earn 2x points on everything; and the Citi Strata Elite which earns 3x-6x points at restaurants and 1.5x points on everything else.
 The points tend to add up much more quickly on those cards.
-A monthly spend of $1,500 on the Venture X card, for example, equals 9,000 additional points per year over the Amex Platinum.
+A monthly spend of $1,500 on the Venture X or Bilt Palladium card equals 9,000 additional points per year over the Amex Platinum.

 Lounge Access